MrAshCreates/MrAshCreates/README.md

 > 💭 *“Meaning isn’t found, it’s made — line by line, commit by commit.”*
 > — Me, probably.

----

-## 🔮 About Me

-I'm **Asher Winstead**, a creative technologist and full-stack developer who builds like an architect and dreams like a poet.
-🧠 Materialist, humanist, and agnostic atheist with a love for clean code, chaotic curiosity, and cosmic-level ambition.

-- 🎓 Computer Science student @ Neumont College of Computer Science
-- 💻 Linux daily driver (btw I use Arch 😏)
-- 🎮 Former Fortnite creative dev
-- 🛠️ Founder of multiple software and hardware repair projects
-- 🌐 Full-stack experience: frontend, backend, infrastructure, the whole damn cake
-- 🔁 Always iterating, always creating

----

 ### 🛠️ Technologies & Tools I Love

 #### 🧠 Languages & Scripting